oyeadedamola/OnpremDataToGCP/README.md

 ## 📌 Notes
 - Ensure proper IAM permissions are set for GCP services.
 - Secrets should be managed securely (e.g., via Airflow Variables or Secret Manager).
-- Use Docker Compose for consistent local environment setup.